ilanddev/swift-exporter/README.md

 1. swift_exporter = `/opt/ss/support/bin/`
 2. swift_exporter.service = `/usr/lib/systemd/system`

-If, for any reason, you need to change the location of where these files are placed, please modify the **swift_exporter.service** file accordingly.
+The path for the `swift_exporter` binary assumes an installation on a SwiftStack Swift node.
+If you're not running SwiftStack, you can modify the path to `/usr/local/bin/` or any other location you prefer.
+If you do, please also remember to modify the **swift_exporter.service** file accordingly.